gabrielyea/art-gallery/README.md

 ![](https://img.shields.io/badge/SCSS-pink)

 # Art gallery
 > The Metropolitan Museum collection gives you access to thousands of works for you to browse.
-Click on a piece to learn more about it or just keep scrolling to get more.
+Click on a piece to learn more about it or keep scrolling to get more.
 > Just write the author name, nationality, category or a random word and you will get related pieces of art.

 ## Screenshots